underthestars-zhy/MobbinAPI/README.md

 #### Screens

-This method will query all the screens of this app.
+Mobbin can provide all the screens snapshots of the app.

 ##### Screen Compositions